stbmaster97-cmyk/VDeck-Grid-for-Aitum-Suite/README.md

 This has no relation to the Aitum team; it's an unofficial code.

-HTML Virtual deck Grid Verison Get All Custom Canvas and Outputs from Aitum Suite with Websocket.
+HTML Virtual deck Grid version Get All Custom Canvas and Outputs from Aitum Suite with Websocket.

 You can find the fist version NO GRID on: https://obsproject.com/forum/resources/vdeck-for-aitum-suite.2366